 - A leading indicator that may help determine where and/or when to enter a short (sell) position, or exit a long (buy) position

 - First introduced in 1935 by trader H.M.
 Gartley in his book, Profits in the Stock Market

 Why is it important?

-- May help identify potentially higher-probability buying opportunities in nearly any market and in nearly any timeframe (intraday, swing, position)
+- May help identify potentially higher-probability selling opportunities in nearly any market and in nearly any timeframe (intraday, swing, position)

-- Reflects the convergence of Fibonacci retracement and extension levels at point D, suggesting a potentially stronger level of support, thus higher probability for market reversal
+- Reflects the convergence of a Fibonacci retracement and extension levels at point D, suggesting a potentially stronger level of resistance, thus higher probability for market reversal

-- Ideally, X to A should move in the direction of the overall trend.
-The move from A to D typically reflects a short-term correction of the established uptrend
+- X to A ideally moves in the direction of the overall trend.
+The move from A to D typically indicates a short-term correction of the established downtrend

 - May provide a more favorable risk vs. reward ratio, especially when trading with the overall trend